 The Single-User applications workflow is a simplified workflow, where you expect a single user to use your application.
-You can generate any number of access tokens with an unlimited lifetime and an indiviual scope via the Application dashboard.
+You can generate any number of access tokens with an unlimited lifetime and an individual scope via the Application dashboard.
 All requests with that special access token act on behalf of the owner of the client application, and follow the same rules as ordinary access tokens when accessing resource servers.
 As there is no need to regenerate the access token dynamically, you can store it in your application configuration or in a secure data store.
 This workflow is very similar to widely-used API key workflows.

 Notice Only users with administration management privileges can generate infinite lifetime access tokens.

 The Multi-User applications workflow is used by client applications where you need an access token for each user in your account.
-This is the preferred method of integration with Base, as the application acts on behalf of the resource owner who granted authorization.
+This is the preferred method of integration with Sell, as the application acts on behalf of the resource owner who granted authorization.

 Learn more about different types of supported ways of granting authorization via OAuth 2.0 protocol at OAuth Requests

 Make OAuth 2.0 call

 To access protected resources, the resource owner needs to supply an access token in a format described in the industry-standard OAuth 2.0: Bearer Token.

 You can learn how to request a protected resource at Accessing Protected Resources.

 Each issued access token has a finite lifetime.
 The Sell Authorization Server, based on resource owner credentials, provides you with an